-WORDING UNDER REVIEW

-DA 1 Radically upgrading prevention and wellbeing Our focus will be on developing processes that place far greater emphasis on keeping people healthy and well in order to lead longer, more illness-free lives; preventing rather than treating illness.
-Will are developing services that will aid earlier diagnosis - such as access to online advice and expanded medication reviews; and prevention - through the provision of our patient education workshops, wellbeing and support activities in our community.
-Putting people in Hillingdon in charge of their own health.
-DA 2 Eliminating unwarranted variation and improving LTC management Healthcare services in Hillingdon are still not sufficiently joined up and do not deliver the best outcomes for patients.
-Services will work better together and variation in both quality of care and access to care will improve throughout the borough.
-Patients will receive care closer to home with more services; in addition to the existing dermatology and pain management moved into the community to create a system that will deliver better care for our patients - in a safe and effective way.
-We will focus upon finding ways of doing things differently: using technology to fundamentally improve services, providing highly responsive, effective and personalised care in or as close to people's homes as possible.
-DA 3 Achieving better outcomes and experiences for older people Our health and social care services will work better together to ensure local people receive better care - especially those with multiple long term conditions.
+Focus on prevention and wellbeing rather than treating illness

+Our focus will be on developing services that place far greater emphasis on keeping people healthy and well in order to lead longer, more illness-free lives; preventing rather than treating illness.

+Our healthcare services will be focused on engaging people in keeping healthy.

+People in Hillingdon will have the support they need to manage of their own health and maintain their independence.

+Ensuring healthcare is delivered consistently well and improving the management of long term conditions

+Healthcare services in Hillingdon are still not sufficiently joined up and do not deliver the best outcomes for patients.
+Services will work better together and there will be a reduction in variation in both quality of care and access to care throughout our Borough.

+Patients will receive more responsive, personalised care delivered out of hospital in a safe and effective way; such as our existing dermatology and pain management services.

+People with long term conditions will be supported to help lead a healthier life.

+Achieving better

+experiences and greater

+choice for older people

+in our communities

+Our health and social care services will work better together to ensure local people receive better coordinated care - especially those with multiple long term conditions.

 The expansion of our community outreach programme will provide support for nurses and carers working to help their patients stay in the home for longer, rather than being taken into hospital.

 Mental health professionals and GPs will work better together with care home staff so they can help patients more effectively.

+We will have community based teams of local specialist clinicians including practice and community nurses, social care workers, allied health professionals, community mental health workers, GPs, and geriatricians.

+What will be different for Hillingdon residents in 2021?

-We will have community based multi-disciplinary teams that could include practice and community nurses, social care workers, allied health professionals, community mental health workers, community midwives, GPs, and specialist consultants including geriatricians.
-DA 4 Improving outcomes for children &adults with mental health needs People in Hillingdon with mental health needs will have a single point of access and their requirements identified early to ensure prevention and improved wellbeing.
+Improving outcomes for children and adults with mental health and wellbeing needs

+People in Hillingdon with mental health needs will have a single point of access and their requirements identified early to ensure prevention and improved wellbeing.

 Those with long term conditions will have psychological support in a community setting through local well-being and prevention services that are provided by primary, community and social care services working together in a coordinated way.

 Community based services will provide urgent, enhanced crisis and out of hours support giving people the care they need, in the best place and in a timely manner providing better opportunities for healthy active lives.

-DA 5 Ensuring we have safe, high quality sustainable acute services Our hospitals will operate to a very high quality without the need for extra unplanned financial support with the ability to respond more effectively to increases in demand and provide more efficient diagnosis, timely triage and consultant services and effective transfer and discharge processes.
+Ensuring we have safe, high quality sustainable hospital services

+Our hospitals will operate to a higher quality without the need for extra unplanned financial support with the ability to respond more effectively to increases in demand and provide more efficient diagnosis, timely triage and consultant services and effective transfer and discharge processes.

 Patients will see care beyond general practice services including specialist primary care outpatient clinics, treatment diagnostics and urgent care.
 Services will be coordinated and people in Hillingdon will receive complete 'joined up' care.